 Rehabilitation is one of the most important aspects of dealing with any road traffic accident claim, including those involving passengers, and we consider accessing medical care and support to be as important as financial compensation.

 Rehabilitation is essential for helping you and your family deal with the difficulties caused by your injuries.
-Our client liaison managers will work with you from the beginning of the claims process to understand what support you need to help you return to work and live independently.
+Our support and rehabilitation coordinators will work with you from the beginning of the claims process to understand what support you need to help you return to work and live independently.

 We work tirelessly to ensure that you receive all of the support you need following an accident.
 It's a commitment that has seen us win the Claimant Solicitor of the Year award at the Post Magazine's Rehabilitation First Awards seven times.